Planning & Pricing

 RESTRICTIONS and LIMITATIONS:

 Altitude: Max 400ft. above Ground - 200ft above towers or structures.
-Rules for UAVs.
+These are Canadian Rules for UAVs.

-Time: about 20-30min each flight.
+Time: about 30-45min each flight.
 Unlimited flights.
 Day or night.
-Virtually all weather except icing conditions and fog.
+Virtually all weather except rain or icing conditions and fog.

-PEOPLE: We keep 10m (~16ft) away from everything generally depending on if they are the purpose of the shot.
-No direct overflight.
+PEOPLE: We need to keep 10m (~16ft) away from everything generally depending or closer if they are the subject of the shot and they agree.
+No direct hovering over people.
 We have active collision avoidance sensors that will stop flight into any solid surface (like your head).
 If filming will recognize faces, then individuals must know and consent to being filmed, especially if it's for commercial use.
 Also, we need the permission of the property owner to be on the property. (e-mail is fine).
 No sneaking up on people to take photos . . . although I used to love doing that when it was my job in NATO.

 AIRPORTS: No big deal.
 We can get permission to fly near or even on civil or private airports for certain activities.
 We are licensed and carry VHF aircraft communications.
-We can get permission to do commercial air terminals,but we avoid near power lines, busy highways (distracted drivers) or directly over boat marinas or sports crowds.
+We can get permission to do commercial air terminals,but we avoid near power lines, busy highways (distracted drivers) or directly over beaches, boat marinas or sports crowds.
+With our 56x zoom we can often still get such photos from a distance (like a license plate at 1/4 mile).
 International borders cannot be crossed. . . . do your own smuggling!